ArushiKatta01/aws-cloudformation/readme.md

 ### Step 5: Run the workflow

-The S3 → Lambda → Glue automation was already created along with everything else back in Step 2 — there's no separate step to "turn it on." **You don't need to manually start anything**: uploading a CSV under `data/` is enough:
+The S3 → Lambda → Glue automation was already created along with everything else back in Step 2.
+**You don't need to manually start anything**: uploading a CSV under `data/` is enough:
 ```bash
 aws s3 cp sample-data/sample.csv s3://upload-csv-cf/data/sample2.csv
 ```